Targeted Pain Relief. No Pills, No GI Side Effects.

 Bursitis Treatment FAQ

 Prescription-strength topical NSAIDs are the most effective topical treatment for bursitis.
 Topical diclofenac, ketoprofen, and ibuprofen gel are all indicated for bursitis in clinical guidelines.
 OTC options like Voltaren (diclofenac 1%) can help but are limited in potency.
-Ketro RX Pain Gel delivers prescription-strength ketorolac — approximately 5x the analgesic potency of diclofenac — directly to the inflamed bursa.
+Ketro RX Pain Gel delivers prescription-strength ketorolac directly to the inflamed bursa.

-Voltaren (diclofenac 1%) can help with bursitis — topical diclofenac is one of the most-studied topical NSAIDs for musculoskeletal inflammation.
+Voltaren (diclofenac 1%) can help with bursitis.
+Topical diclofenac is one of the most-studied topical NSAIDs for musculoskeletal inflammation.
 However, it's an OTC-strength product.
-Prescription-strength topical NSAIDs like ketorolac deliver significantly more anti-inflammatory potency to the bursa.
-Ketorolac's analgesic potency is approximately 5x that of diclofenac — that's the difference between OTC and prescription-strength topical anti-inflammatory.
+Prescription-strength topical NSAIDs like ketorolac deliver higher anti-inflammatory potency to the bursa.
+Ketorolac is prescription-strength (higher potency than OTC diclofenac), which is the practical difference between OTC and prescription topical anti-inflammatory options.

 Yes.
-Topical NSAIDs are listed as a treatment option for bursitis in multiple clinical resources — before reaching for cortisone injections.
-Cortisone injections are effective for acute flares but repeated injections can weaken surrounding tissue and are limited to 3-4 per year per site.
+Topical NSAIDs are listed as a treatment option for bursitis in multiple clinical resources, often before reaching for cortisone injections.
+Cortisone injections are effective for acute flares but repeated injections can weaken surrounding tissue and are limited to 3 to 4 per year per site.
 Topical NSAIDs deliver anti-inflammatory medication directly to the superficial bursa without injection, and can be used daily over longer periods with minimal systemic side effects.

-For hip (trochanteric) bursitis, apply topical NSAID cream directly over the outer hip — the bony prominence on the side of your hip where it hurts most when you press on it or lie on that side.
+For hip (trochanteric) bursitis, apply topical NSAID cream directly over the outer hip: the bony prominence on the side of your hip where it hurts most when you press on it or lie on that side.
 The trochanteric bursa sits just beneath the skin and the iliotibial band, making it accessible to topical penetration.
-Apply a thin layer and massage gently into the area 2-3 times daily, or as directed by your prescriber.
+Apply a thin layer and massage gently into the area 2 to 3 times daily, or as directed by your prescriber.

-Acute bursitis typically improves within 2-6 weeks with proper treatment — rest, anti-inflammatory medication, and activity modification.
+Acute bursitis typically improves within 2 to 6 weeks with proper treatment: rest, anti-inflammatory medication, and activity modification.
 Chronic bursitis can persist for months if the underlying cause (repetitive motion, sustained pressure, biomechanical issues) isn't addressed.
 Consistent topical anti-inflammatory treatment can help manage flares without the systemic side effects of daily oral NSAIDs.
 Combining topical treatment with PT and activity modification produces the best outcomes.

-Bursitis is inflammation of the bursae — fluid-filled sacs that cushion joints.
+Bursitis is inflammation of the bursae, the fluid-filled sacs that cushion joints.
 Arthritis is inflammation or degeneration of the joint itself (cartilage, bone, synovium).
 Bursitis tends to come on suddenly after overuse and can resolve with treatment.
 Arthritis is typically chronic and progressive.
-Both involve inflammation near joints, and both respond to topical NSAIDs — but they affect different structures.
+Both involve inflammation near joints, and both respond to topical NSAIDs, but they affect different structures.
 A healthcare provider can distinguish between them based on exam and imaging.

 Find Your Relief